rossph3lan/Recipe_Cluster/README.md

       if session["user"]:

 3. After adding a recipe or editing a recipe.
-After submiting it I wanted to be redirected to the users profile page.
+After submitting it I wanted to be redirected to the users profile page.

 * This is my code before: